NetLogo-Mobile/Translation-Chinese/Articles/ask.Source.md

 * You can ask individual turtles to follow a set of rules using the form `turtle n`, such as `ask turtle 1 [...]`, `ask turtle 2 [...]`
 * You can ask individual patches to follow a set of rules using the form `patch x y`, such as `patch 3 0 [...]`.
 * You can use the `with` primitive to ask an even smaller subset of given agents such as `ask turtles with [color = red][ ... ]` or `ask patches with [pxcor = 5][ ... ]`.

+In the model below, we want the fish to swim around randomly and the stars to just rotate, and we want all the turtles (fish + stars) to grow little by little.
+To make them follow these actions, we just use the `ask` primitive !